blcxtranslations/blcx/_translated/chapter-0043.md

 But the opposite happened.
 The two wanted to spend the night here.
 They started a fire and started to cook their provisions.

-"Father, do you think we will be found out if we ambush the disciples of the Fang family?"
+"Father, do you think we will be found out if we ambush the disciples of the Wang family?"

 Yan Ming sounded somewhat perturbed.
 Beside him sat an old man of about fifty years, whose face, after hearing this, clouded.
 "Hmph.
 If not for you being such a useless animal, and failing to acquire a mid-rank cultivation technique, would an old fellow like me have to resort to such a bad plan and take such a big risk?"